bruhtus/bruhtus/readme.md

 </p>

 <p align="center">
-Hi there!
-I'm Robertus Chris.
+Hi, I'm Robertus Chris.
 I speaks bahasa and english.
 I like to explore the open source community.
 </p>

 <p align="center">
-A friendly reminder, <i>everything in my repo comes bundled with failures</i> so use it at your own risk.
+A friendly reminder, <i>everything in my repo comes bundled with failure</i>, so use it at your own risk.
 </p>

 <p align="center">
 Now, here comes the question:<br>
-If life didn't get in the way of your side project(s),<br>
-what would you have to blame for not finishing it?
+If life didn't get in the way of your side project, what would you have to blame for not finishing it?
 </p>